Jacob Dehn Andersen

-Jacob Dehn Andersen (born 4 August 1995) is a Danish retired professional footballer who played as a centre back.
-He is currently the assistant manager of Kolding IF.
+Jacob Dehn Andersen (born 4 August 1995) is a Danish retired professional footballer who played as a centre-back.

 Club career

 Randers

 Dehn debuted for Randers FC at the age of 16 on 27 April 2012 against Viborg FF.
 He was also on a trial at Celtic earlier in his youth career.
 He signed a 3-year old professional contract and was promoted to the first team squad at the age of only 16.

 Dehn was a very talented player and went on a trial at Wolverhampton Wanderers in March 2015, without earning any contract.
 He announced in June 2015, that he wouldn't continue at the club for the next season.

 Vejle Boldklub

 On 3 July 2015 it was confirmed, that Dehn had signed a 1.5-year contract with Vejle Boldklub.
 He played his first match for Vejle against FC Fredericia on 26 July 2015, which ended 1-1.

 In July 2016, he was on a one-week trial at Falkenbergs FF, however, he didn't get any contract.
 Dehn wanted to start a new chapter in another club and Vejle announced in July 2016, that they had terminated his contract.